Gujjargit/PolarisBiosEditorPBE/README.md

 + Supports almost all RX cards Polaris and Baffin (RX 460/470/480/560/570/580), (RX550 only few of them, contact me before buy)
 + In next releases more intuitive timings patcher and undervolting

+Power Saving Option:
++ New Power saving option!
+Automatically undervolt memory and core also underclock core

+Auto OC:
++ Automatic memory overclocking for better hashrate

+Cryptocurrency Payment:
++ We accept various of cryptocurrency thanks to Shapeshift integration

+Digital Copy:
++ After payment you will be able to instant download the latest version of PBE Pro

+Support:
++ Do you have problem with your PBE?
+Contact me via monerobiosedit@gmail.com.
+I will try to solve your issue.

+Free Updates:
++ You can download the latest version when it’s released, no need to buy again

 PolarisBiosEditor
 ==================